cal-itp/benefits/docs/configuration/transit-agency.md

 ### Steps

-1. Cal-ITP creates a customer group **for production use** in production Littlepay and associates the group with the discount product created [previously during production validation](#configuration-for-production-validation).
+1. Cal-ITP creates a customer group **for production use** in production Littlepay.
+1. Cal-ITP associates the group with the discount product created [previously during production validation](#configuration-for-production-validation).
 1. Cal-ITP sets that group's ID as the `group_id` for a new `EligibilityType` in the Benefits database.
 1. Cal-ITP creates a new `EligibilityVerifier` with configuration for the **production** eligibility verification system.
-1. Cal-ITP creates a new `TransitAgency` in the database with proper associations to eligibility tpes, verifiers, and payment processors.
+1. Cal-ITP creates a new `TransitAgency` in the database with proper associations to eligibility types, verifiers, and payment processor.

 ### Cleanup